-A council's or joint organisation's adopted code of conduct has no effect to the extent that it is inconsistent with the Model Code of Conduct.
-However, a council's or joint organisation's adopted code of conduct may prescribe requirements that are more onerous than those prescribed in the Model Code of Conduct.
+An adopted code of conduct has no effect to the extent that it is inconsistent with the Model Code.
+However, an adopted code of conduct may prescribe requirements that are more onerous than those prescribed in the Model Code.

-Councillors, administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person a council's adopted code of conduct applies to, must comply with the applicable provisions of their council's code of conduct.
-It is the personal responsibility of council officials to comply with the standards in the code and to regularly review their personal circumstances and conduct with this in mind.
+Council officials (that is, Councillors, administrators, members of staff of councils, delegates of councils (including members of council committees that are delegates of a council)), and any other person a council's adopted code of conduct applies to, must comply with the applicable provisions of the Code of Conduct.
+It is the personal responsibility of Hawkesbury City Council officials and designated persons to comply with the standards in the Code of Conduct and to regularly review their personal circumstances and conduct with this in mind.

-Failure by a councillor to comply with the standards of conduct prescribed under this code constitutes misconduct for the purposes of the LGA.
-The LGA provides for a range of penalties that may be imposed on councillors for misconduct, including suspension or disqualification from civic office.
-A councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years.
+Failure by a Councillor to comply with the standards of conduct prescribed under this Code constitutes misconduct for the purposes of the LGA.
+The LGA provides for a range of penalties that may be imposed on Councillors for misconduct, including suspension or disqualification from civic office.
+A Councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years.

-Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a member of staff or Council official to comply with Hawkesbury City Council's Code of Conduct may give rise to disciplinary action.

-2.0 PART 2 DEFINITIONS
+2 PART 2 DEFINITIONS